OWASP/CheatSheetSeries/cheatsheets/GraphQL_Cheat_Sheet.md

 #### Introspection + GraphiQL

-Many implementations of GraphQL have Introspection and GraphiQL enabled by default and leave them accessible without requiring authentication.
+Many implementations of GraphQL have Introspection and GraphiQL enabled by default and leave them accessible without requiring authorization.
 This is problematic because introspection allows the requester to learn all about supported schema and queries (see a [real-world example](https://hackerone.com/reports/291531) abusing this).
 Introspection might be how the API owner wants to educate consumers about how to use the API.
 However, the preferred way to educate consumers about a service is through a separate documentation channel such as a wiki, Git Readme, or readthedocs.

 The safest and usually easiest approach is to just disable introspection and GraphiQL system-wide.
 See [this page](https://lab.wallarm.com/why-and-how-to-disable-introspection-query-for-graphql-apis/) or consult your GraphQL implementation's documentation to learn how to disable introspection altogether.
 If your implementation does not natively support disabling introspection or if you would like to allow some consumers/roles to have this access you can build a filter in your service to only allow approved consumers to access the introspection system.